autodidaddict/crafteriffic-art-site/content/portfolio/work10.md

 weight = 1
 +++

 Beautiful 4x4 multi-color coaster - Click to purchase.
 I take custom color request for coaster sets.
+Images of artwork are representative of items created.
+All items are hand made upon purchase and so will vary from the images shown.

 <div id='product-component-1617130479798'></div>
 <script type="text/javascript">
-/*<![CDATA[*/
+<![CDATA[*/
 (function () {
   var scriptURL = 'https://sdks.shopifycdn.com/buy-button/latest/buy-button-storefront.min.js';
   if (window.ShopifyBuy) {